NickFasulo/flippy-matchy-game/README.md

 Once a level is started, there is a brief moment where all of the cards are revealed - try to remember where the pairs are placed!

-There is also a "Tries" counter that keep track of the amount of failed attempts at matching two cards - try to keep this number as low as possible!
+There is also a "Tries" counter that keeps track of the amount of failed attempts at matching two cards - try to keep this number as low as possible!

 _Mobile friendly_